 Only unleaded gas and oil are available at Big Meadows Wayside (Mile 51.2).
 There are no auto repairs or towing services.
 There are, however, limited emergency services, which include tire changing, lock opening, jump starts and emergency refueling.
 The gas station is open spring through fall only, so it's a good idea to fill your tank before entering the park, especially in winter.

-Big Meadows Wayside (Mile 51.2) is open daily, year-round.
-Hours vary.
-Check the park visitor guide for current schedules.
+Big Meadows Wayside (Mile 51.2) offers to go food and sit down dining, groceries, gas, camping and hiking facilities and an ATM and gift shop.
+It's open daily from late March to November. from 8:00 a.m. to 8:00 p.m.